Arnaldo-iq/Docking-The-inhibition-of-COX-2-by-CELEBREX/README.md

 **-----------------------------------------------------------------------------------------------------------------------------**

-Pymol is rather mrore straightfoward than the previous packages, as it only requires you to adquire a free licence from the Pymol website (https://pymol.org/2/) and run the script that loads its GUI:
+Pymol is rather straightfoward comapared with the previous packages, as it only requires you to adquire a free licence from the Pymol website (https://pymol.org/2/) and run the script that loads its GUI:

                                                   ./pymol

-The GUI is rather easy to user and intuitive.
+The GUI is rather easy to use and intuitive.
 It looks like the picture below:

 ![pymol](https://user-images.githubusercontent.com/39299850/51978247-9b83d480-2481-11e9-955f-99533e1ae137.png)